ThemezerNX/LayoutDocs/docs/guide/animations/paitags-and-targets.md

 | FLCC          | ⛔  | Per-**C**haracter Transform **C**urve | _unknown_                                                                                                |
 | [FLEU](#FLEU) | ⛔  | **E**xtended **U**ser Information     | USD patches (e.g. battery color based on charge level).
 These animation require code in the applications |

-Next a PaiTarget (or simply 'target') has to be specified.
+Next a `PaiTag` has to be specified.
 This is the object that will be animated.
 The table below shows all known types of targets in the (b)flan filetype.
-The PaiTag indicates what specific property will be modified ( e.g. x position, y rotation, etc.).
+Next, the `AnimationTarget` indicates what specific property will be modified ( e.g. x position, y rotation, etc.).

 !!!
 Info
     Note that SwitchLayoutEditor does not support all PaiTags and PaiTargets, although the most important ones are supported.

-For more info about these tags and the different versions, check out [this file](https://github.com/KillzXGaming/Switch-Toolbox/blob/c9e74e0be114885f347789f3bd348baccacf0842/File_Format_Library/FileFormats/Layout/Common.cs) from Switch Toolbox.
+For more info about these tags and the different versions among consoles, check out [this file](https://github.com/KillzXGaming/Switch-Toolbox/blob/c9e74e0be114885f347789f3bd348baccacf0842/File_Format_Library/FileFormats/Layout/Common.cs) from Switch Toolbox.

 ### <a href="#FLPA"></a>FLPA (Pane SRT)

 Related to basic transformations listed below.
-Expected value type for `KeyFrames` is `float`.

 | `AnimationTarget` | Name                         | Type  | Values        |
 |-------------------|------------------------------|-------|---------------|